defra-design/qualtrics-theme/README.md

 1. Go to ‘Look and feel’ and then ‘General’
 2. For the ‘Next button text’ delete the existing text and enter ‘Continue’.
 3. For the ‘Back button text’ delete the existing text and enter ‘Back’.

+#### If your survey only is a single page
+You should change the ‘Next button text’ to be 'Submit' rather than 'Continue'.

 The Progress bar will be hidden by default, regardless of the selected option.